(Nyctaginaceae)

 Flowers are organized alphabetically by genus and species.
 Hover over a photo series to control the images.

 My June 2019 photos show the individual flowers before they uncurl into trumpet-shaped blossoms.
 Based on other online photos, people often encounter the flower clusters in the uncurled state.
 A July 2019 photo shows the flowers starting to uncurl.
 In September of that year, I found the fully uncurled flowers.
-Abronia elliptica is very similar and I can't guarantee that my species identification is correct.
+I'll round out the gallery with a few photos from April 2023.

 Windmills, Trailing Four O'Clock (Allionia)